Building Bubbles: Cautious 1st Steps Toward Football Season

 While the workouts are voluntary, athletic staffers will be setting up strict schedules and moving equipment to allow for appropriate social-distancing.
 Masks will be required at times, though not necessarily when they work out.
 Bjork said Texas A&M will clean workout rooms after use, though the locker rooms at many schools will remain closed.

-Southeastern Conference schools agreed to allow voluntary workouts starting Monday.
+SEC schools agreed to allow voluntary workouts starting Monday.
 The Big 12 and Pac-12 have set June 15 as their opening date.
 Other conferences, such as the Big Ten and Atlantic Coast Conference, are letting schools figure out what's best for themselves.
-Ohio State and Iowa in the Big Ten started voluntary workouts Monday, along with Louisville in the ACC.

-Oklahoma from the Big 12 is waiting until July 1, sticking with a plan it was working on before the NCAA last month cleared the way for voluntary workouts starting June 1.
+Oklahoma is waiting until July 1, sticking with a plan it was working on before the NCAA last month cleared the way for voluntary workouts starting June 1.
 The Sooners didn't see benefits in rushing but others decided the sooner the better.

 “We wanted to actually go as early as we could because if we did have a problem, then you could you could actually manage it in with a lot more time,” Bjork said.